 My name is Gerrit Theule.
 I grew up in, and live in, Wolseley.
 It’s a community whose values and ideals I really wanted to emulate when I started a law office: somewhere friendly, somewhere idealistic, and somewhere that looks out for other people.

-I am a bencher (board member) of The Law Society of Manitoba, and have been on a number of community boards including currently sitting as a Member-At-Large of the Manitoba Bar Association’s Wills & Estates Section Executive, serving as the Treasurer of Shakespeare in the Ruins, and formerly serving as a Chair of the Laura Secord School PAC.
+I am a former Bencher (board member) of The Law Society of Manitoba, and have been on a number of community boards including currently sitting as a director on the board of directors of the Alzheimer Society of Manitoba, as Co-Chair of the Manitoba Bar Association’s Wills & Estates Section Executive, and formerly serving as both the Treasurer of Shakespeare in the Ruins, and as Chair of the Laura Secord School PAC.
 I also volunteer with a number of local organizations including coaching Robert A. Steen kids' sports teams, and assisting with both the Legal Help Centre and the Community Legal Education Association.

-I am passionate about creating a law firm that works both for my valued clients, and for my family, in providing solutions for your problems and giving back to the city.
-I currently serve as Treasurer and Director on the Board of Directors with a local charitable organization.
+I am passionate about creating a law firm that works both for my valued clients, and for my family, in providing solutions for your problems and giving back to Winnipeg.
+Much of the time, I serve on the Board of Directors with a local charitable organization.
 I sing at a much lower quality level than Gerrit.

 My name is Leah Klassen.
-Manitoba born and bred - I grew up in the small towns of Elm Creek and Morden, completed my undergraduate degree in Brandon and then moved to Winnipeg to attend law school.
-After graduating, I spent 6 months working at the National Office for Pro Bono Students Canada in Toronto.
-I then returned to Winnipeg to article at the Legal Help Centre.
-I became passionate about finding ways to increase access to legal services.
+I am Manitoba born and bred - I grew up in the small towns of Elm Creek and Morden, completed my undergraduate degree in Brandon and then moved to Winnipeg to attend law school.
+After graduating from Robson Hall, I articled at the Legal Help Centre and became passionate about finding ways to make legal services accessible to everyone.

-After articling and being called to the bar in Manitoba, I moved to Toronto and was called to the bar in Ontario.
-I have spent the last three years practicing in Ontario, in the areas of family and fertility law.
-I am eager to bring the skills and experience I have gained in my practice in Ontario to my practise at Wolseley Law.
+After articling and being called to the Bar in Manitoba, I was also called to the Bar in Ontario and spent three years practicing in Ajax and then downtown Toronto, in the areas of family and fertility law.
+After my time in the "big city", I was extremely happy to return home to Manitoba and continue my practice here.

 My name is Monica Adeler.
 As a long time Wolseley resident, I share the principle-based commitment of this community, which inspires me to view the legal system and the profession through values-based lenses.
 Before becoming a lawyer I was an academic at the University of Winnipeg, and used to play violin at a chamber orchestra in my childhood and teenage years.
 I attended the University of Manitoba law school and recently finished my articles at a local law firm.
 When not working or spending time with my family, I can be found volunteering in various community organizations such as the Spanish Club of Winnipeg and the Manitoba Law Foundation, among others.